radimurban/opt_methods_project/src/airplane_design/readme.md

 - $\rho$ is the air density (kg/m^3) -> Assume constant at $1.293 kg/m^3$

 ## Parent Selection
 We will choose two parents.
-Both as chromosome maximizing the fitness function among 10 randomly selected chromosomes.
+Both as chromosome maximizing the fitness function among 10 randomly selected chromosomes (*Tournament Selection*)
-Randomness might make sense because for example of different conditions for the plane (meaning, the chromosome maximizing the fitness function might not maximize it in all conditions).
+Some randomness might make sense because for example of different conditions for the plane (meaning, the chromosome maximizing the fitness function might not maximize it in all conditions).

 Selecting one parent will look like this: